jaysnel/JS-Challenges/README.md

 Here You will find a list of some of my favorite challenges that I have completed and had fun with while doing.

+A mix of Easy, Medium, and Hard challenges.

-Each folder contains a .js file with instructions at the top and my solution to this at the bottom.
+Each folder is named after the site where the challenge is held and inside contains a .js file with the name of that specific challenge.

-To just grab these and run in the browswer, make sure you check if I am using console.log() instead of return or vice-versa.
+I recommend giving these a try and see if  you can come up with more creative answers!